Free UK Delivery on All Orders

 A home wallbox (7kW) charges a Smart EQ from 10% to 80% in approximately 3.5 hours.
 A standard 3-pin plug works too, but you're looking at 8+ hours for the same charge.
 Public rapid chargers (22kW+) cut that to under 90 minutes.

 Well, actually — the 12V auxiliary battery in electric cars still needs attention.
 It powers the onboard computer, locks, and lights.
 If that small 12V battery dies, you can't even unlock the charging port.
-A car smart charger rated for AGM batteries (most EVs use AGM auxiliaries) keeps this topped up during extended parking.
+A car OBD2 scanner rated for AGM batteries (most EVs use AGM auxiliaries) keeps this topped up during extended parking.
 The GOV.UK guidance on electric vehicle charging covers home installation regulations and grants available for wallbox fitting.

 Frequently Asked Questions